Waterford City (UK Parliament constituency)

 Waterford City was a United Kingdom parliamentary constituency, in southeast Ireland.

 Boundaries and boundary changes

 As the constituency for the parliamentary borough of Waterford in County Waterford, it returned one MP from 1801 to 1832, two from 1832 to 1885 and one from 1885 to 1922.
 It was an original constituency represented in Parliament when the Union of Great Britain and Ireland took effect on 1 January 1801.

-In 1918, the boundary was redefined to exclude the Kilculliheen area which had been transferred to County Kilkenny under the Local Government (Ireland) Act 1898.
+In 1918, the boundary was redefined to exclude the Kilculliheen area which had been transferred to County Kilkenny under the Local Government (Ireland) Act 1898 (61 & 62 Vict. c.
+37).
 It was defined as consisting of the county borough of Waterford and the district electoral divisions of Ballynakill, Kilbarry, Killoteran and Waterford Rural in the rural district of Waterford.

 Following the dissolution of parliament in 1922 the area was no longer represented in the United Kingdom House of Commons.

 Politics

 The constituency was a predominantly Nationalist area in 1918.
 The seat was contested by William Redmond, the son of the IPP leader John Redmond whom he replaced in the Waterford City constituency in a by-election held in March 1918.
 In the general election of December 1918, it was the only Irish seat the IPP won outside Ulster.